-Treating breast cancer is one of the most significant challenges facing the health care system.
-Cancer is the second-leading cause of death in the United States, and breast cancer is one of the most commonly diagnosed cancers in women, according to the Centers for Disease Control and Prevention.
+Diagnosing and treating breast cancer is one of the most significant challenges facing the health care system.
+Cancer is the second-leading cause of death in the United States, and breast cancer is one of the most commonly diagnosed cancers in women.
 The National Cancer Institute estimates that approximately 13% of women will be diagnosed with breast cancer at some point during their lifetime.

-But there is hope for those facing a breast cancer diagnosis.
-The breast cancer therapeutics market is growing rapidly, offering a wide range of treatment approaches, including chemotherapy, hormone therapy, targeted therapy and immunotherapy.
-In fact, the global market size for breast cancer drugs is anticipated to more than double, from $32.93 billion in 2023 to a projected $78.61 billion in 2033, according to a report from Nova One Advisor.
+Once breast cancer is diagnosed, there is hope for those facing it.
+The therapeutics market offers a wide and growing range of treatment approaches, including chemotherapy, hormone therapy, targeted therapy and immunotherapy.
+In fact, the global market size for breast cancer drugs is anticipated to increase by more than double, from $32.93 billion in 2023 to a projected $78.61 billion in 2033, according to a report from Nova One Advisor.

 For example, significant research efforts are targeting breast cancers characterized by the overexpression of human epidermal growth factor receptor 2 (HER2).
 HER2-positive breast cancers, which make up 15%–20% of cases, tend to be more aggressive, requiring targeted interventions.
 HER2-targeted drugs attack specific proteins on cancer cells to slow tumor growth.